 All employees with the relevant management responsibilities have to complete Operational Resilience training annually.
 Risk management, including security of IT systems, is the responsibility of the Conduct Risk and Customer Committee, which meets on a monthly basis to discuss matters such as current, emerging, and potential risks to members and customers, explicitly including those relating to the protection of client assets, as well as management of financial crime risks.

 Annual testing of the business continuity and disaster recovery plans is carried out.

-Evidence has been provided of the achievement of service standards of 100% over 2022.
+Evidence has been provided of the achievement of service standards of 100% over 2023.
 This includes the crediting of new premiums to accounts within the one working day timescale.

-The Conduct Risk & Culture Committee oversees dashboard reporting of administration performance, including SLAs, call satisfaction, email responsiveness, trust pilot reviews, etc. This information is reported to the Board and the statistics shared for 2022 evidenced both a strong set of results as well as the high degree of regard that the results are considered within OneFamily.
+The Conduct Risk & Culture Committee oversees dashboard reporting of administration performance, including SLAs, call satisfaction, email responsiveness, trust pilot reviews, etc. This information is reported to the Board and demonstrates the high degree of regard that the results are considered within OneFamily.
+The operations team is a highly experienced and stable team providing an end to end service.

-OneFamily's Complaints Policy is reviewed annually by the Member and Customer Subcommittee and was updated in December 2022.
+OneFamily's Complaint Handling Policy is reviewed annually by the Member and Customer Subcommittee and was updated in July 2023.
 There is also a complaints procedure that is easily accessible via the website.